Elmina: 17th Century to present

 The location of Elmina made it a significant site for re-provisioning ships headed south towards the Cape of Good Hope on their way to India.
 After years of Portuguese commerce on the Elmina Coast, the Dutch learned of the profitable activity taking place through Barent Eriksz of Medemblik, one of the earliest traders and Guinea navigators.
 Ericksz learned about trading on the Elmina coast while he was a prisoner on Principe and subsequently became a major resource to the Dutch in terms of providing geographical and trading information.
 The Dutch West India Company captured Elmina in 1637; in subsequent centuries it was mostly used as a hub for the slave trade.
 The British attacked the city in 1782, but it remained in Dutch hands until 1872, when the Dutch Gold Coast was sold to the British.
 The king of Ashanti, claiming to be suzerain, objected to the transfer, and initiated the third Anglo-Ashanti war of 1873–1874.

+In the late 17th century, Quam Desu led a community of Ga and Gen(Mina) to flee from the 1677 Akwamu conquest on Elmina and join the coastal city of Little Popo in Togo.
+Further attacks on coastal settlements between 1680 and 1681 led to the formation of several coastal settlements to the East.
+The escapees were eventually joined by Ofori, the presumed king of the displaced Accra kingdom after Okai Koi was killed, when he established Glidji in the Little Popo region sometime between 1683 and 1687.
+According to a local history written by King Agbanon II, the Ga people migrated from the Accra kingdom under the guidance of members of the nobility including the two princes, Foli Bebe and Foli Hemadzro, after the suicide of their King Okai Koi in 1677, and the eventual Akwamu conquest of Accra.
+The Ga established a permanent settlement in 1680 at Glidji, which would later become the capital of the Glidji kingdom.

+The British adventurer Archibald Dalzel reported in 1793 that Little Popo is “a small, but very warlike kingdom, the remains of the Accras, who were driven out of their own territories on the Gold Coast, by the Aquamboes, in 1680.”

 Economy

-Beginning in 2003, Elmina, along with foreign investors, began The Elmina Strategy 2015, a massive project to improve many aspects of the town, consisting of water drainage and waste management helping to improve the health of the citizens, repairing the fishing industry and harbour of within Elmina, tourism and economic development, improved health services, and improved educational services.
+Beginning in 2003, Elmina, along with foreign investors, began The Elmina Strategy 2015, a massive project to improve many aspects of the town, consisting of water drainage and waste management helping to improve the health of the citizens, repairing the fishing industry and harbour within Elmina, tourism and economic development, improved health services, and improved educational services.